Abrar10812/AI-Chat-Log-Summarizer/README.md

 ## Overview

 The AI Chat Log Summarizer is a Python-based tool that reads chat logs between a user and an AI, parses the conversation, and generates a concise summary.
 It provides message statistics, frequently used keywords, and the nature of the conversation.
-This project showcases basic Natural Language Processing (NLP) capabilities using Python.

 ## Features